Benedictteo05/OSA_notes/Application Security/L4 - Session Management & Security.md

 - It follows a request/response pattern.
 	- i.e. User requests a resource and the web server responds with the requested resource.
 - Information is not retained (pass on) from one request to another
+- Benefits:
+	- Lightweight, avoid straining the server as it does not have to keep track of connected clients.

 ### Session Management
 2 Types of state management techniques